 Dr. Sarah Cheyette has helped hundreds of people with ADHD and other challenges live more rewarding lives.
 She draws on these experiences in all of her presentations.
-Combing neurobiology with pediatric and general medical practices, she has a unique perspective that is hard to find.
+Combining neurobiology with pediatric and general medical practices, she has a unique perspective that is hard to find.

 Contact Dr. Cheyette for more information